Rekha5649/AppsScript/README.md

 ## Types of apps script
 There are two types of apps scripts:
-1. `Bound apps script:` These are the scripts which are bounded to the specific google document.
+1. `Bound apps script:`
+  * These are the scripts which are bounded to the specific google document.
+  * Boud scripts can not be detached from their documents.
+That script only work for that specific document.
+If, we want to use that bounded script for other document then we have to manually copy and paste that script for the other document use.
-2. `Un-Bounded scripts:` These are the scripts Which are not bounded to any specific google document.
+3. `Un-Bounded scripts:` These are the scripts Which are not bounded to any specific google document.
 And these scripts can be used by any of the other google documents.